embvm/c-interfaces/README.md

 ```

 This basic approach can be extended to support inheritance and polymorphism.
 For more information, see ["Technique: Inheritance and Polymorphism in C"](https://embeddedartistry.com/fieldatlas/technique-inheritance-and-polymorphism-in-c/).

-## Interface Scope

-In general, we have opted to keep the interfaces as simple as possible.
-You will probably see interfaces with fewer functions than you might expect.
-This is part of our goal - abstracting the _only the common functionality required by general application code_.

-We have generally left out initialization, configuration, and special operating modes.
-In our view, these details are hard to generalize (since each component, library, driver, etc. has slightly different options), and general application code does not need to access this information to do its job.
-Some part of the system will always be responsible for instantiating the specific implementation and mapping the implementation to an abstract interface.
-That part of the system can use the implementation's APIs to put the component in the system's expected state during initialization.
-That expectation means we can leave out a number of details.

-Because we have tried to keep the interfaces as lean as possible, we have focused on the core idea for each type of interface.
-These interfaces can naturally be extended in many ways.
-Whenever we find a reusable interface pattern, we will note it here.
-Do not feel constrained by our lean focus - free to compose, edit, and tune these interfaces to suit the needs of _your_ system!

 ## Further Reading